Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across

 \section{Human Evaluation Details}

 To ensure the multilingual and multidialectal artifacts in \textsc{BanglaVerse} maintained high semantic fidelity and cultural authenticity, we conducted a targeted human evaluation.
-This appendix provides a detailed breakdown of the evaluation methodology, the score distribution, and a brief error analysis.
+This appendix provides a detailed breakdown of the evaluation methodology, the score distribution, and a domain-wise analysis.